The Department of Music Presents:

 Music Recital Hall

 Wildly diverse and enriching concerts are presented as a part of the Music @ Noon class.
-Take a lunch break to enjoy this fresh series!
+Take a lunch break to enjoy this fresh free series!
 Explore the groups that will be performing through Music @ Noon below.
 Use the “+” to expand the section and learn more.

 *Frank Sinatra Chair Event–Preview to the Grand Reunion Concert, Thursday October 9th at 7:30 p.m.